 “To have a process and presentation completely designed by Michelle gave her control over how we can care for artwork and ideas,” says Karly.
 “Michelle’s curatorial practice is about giving more life to artworks by adding another layer of interpretation and story.”

 Midnight in Space was presented online with the help of Studio C Prospect Gallery.
-You can still take a digital tour.

 Michelle and Karly teamed up again this summer, following this same process, to create a second exhibition called The Wild Thing in The City.
 The show features works by seven NaAC artists, all of which Michelle retitled as part of her curatorial practice.